 UCT Student Loan Offer

-GAP funded students will qualify for either a R51 400 or a R14 300 UCT loan offer.
+GAP funded students will qualify for either a R51 400 or a R14 300 UCT loan offer (2023 loan offer amounts).
 The loan offer is based on whether you are a local student or from out of town, with local students being offered a R14 300 loan, and out of town students a R51 400 loan.
 Note this loan is underwritten by UCT.
+The loan offer may be adjusted to cater for inflationary increases.
+The loan becomes repayable once the student exists UCT.

 GAP Funding Rules